davidbettis/daily-office/README.md

 # Summary

-This is a static website to vend the Daily Office as prescribed by the ACNA (http://anglicanchurch.net/).
-The Daily Office is an historic devotional, which walks the reader through a set of readings from the Bible and various prayers.
+This project is to support the Daily Office as prescribed by the ACNA (http://anglicanchurch.net/).
+The Daily Office is an historic devotional, walking the reader through a set of readings from the Bible and various prayers.

+I originally started this project because I wanted to be able to easily go through the Daily Office liturgies on my phone.
+My hope is that individuals and churches might use this as a starting point to provide web-enabled editions of their own liturgies.

 # Technical Overview

 This project is written in React.
-It uses Gatsby, which is a static site generator.
+It uses Gatsby, a static site generator.

 # TODO List